coady/graphique/README.md

 * PARQUET_PATH: path to the parquet directory or file
 * FEDERATED = '': field name to extend type `Query` with a federated `Table`
-* DEBUG = False: run service in debug mode, which includes timing
+* DEBUG = False: run service in debug mode, which includes metrics
 * COLUMNS = None: list of names, or mapping of aliases, of columns to select
 * FILTERS = None: json `filter` query for which rows to read at startup